khulnasoft-lab/design.khulnasoft.com/contents/accessibility/vpat.md

         >1.2.2 Captions (Prerecorded)</a> (Level A)
       </td>
       <td>
-        Does not support
+        Partially supports
       </td>
       <td>
         <p>The product does not include any audio-only or video-only media.</p>
         <p>However, users have the ability to upload their own media.
-The product does not provide capabilities for captioning user generated audio or video content: <a
+Captions are supported for videos provided by third-party tools that offer this capability.
+The product does not provide capabilities for captioning user generated audio or video content.
+        <a
           href="https://gitlab.com/gitlab-org/gitlab/issues/25796"
           target="_blank"
         >https://gitlab.com/gitlab-org/gitlab/issues/25796</a></p>